qexk/intellipath/README.md

 Don’t hesitate to open an issue or a PR if you’d want more features, or if you see that something’s missing (even if it’s a typo).

 There is no format for issues or commit messages.
 Just try to stay within the 60 character limits for commit titles, and write them in an imperative sentence.

+### Testing

+Tests are in the `t/` folder.
+If Perl isn’t installed on your system, you can open the .ts files there and check if there are compilation errors in your IDE.